If you’re serious about expanding your business outside of your hometown or online, applying for a trademark is a good idea

-This includes all the appliances that are in your kitchen.
-Ovens, refrigerators, and microwaves are all in class 11.
-This class also includes appliances you find in industrial kitchens, such as deep fryers, hot plates, roasting spits and rotisseries, large freezers and ice machines, and wine and beverage coolers.
+Similarly, Class 11 also includes appliances you find in industrial kitchens, such as deep fryers, hot plates, roasting spits and rotisseries, large freezers, ice machines, and beverage coolers.

 This falls into the “moving air” category.
-Home exhaust would include chimney flues and chimney blowers.
+Home exhaust systems include products such as chimney flues and blowers.

 Boilers and Heaters

 The Class 11 trademark category also covers the burners and boilers that are found in industrial ovens or incinerators.

 This class also covers other related parts of the burner or boiler, such as certain heating elements, thermostats, and valves.

 All types of lighting equipment, such as ceiling lights, appliance lights, Christmas lights, aquarium lights, and LED lights, also fall under this category.

 Additionally, Class 11 covers the filaments and materials that make the up the bulbs themselves.

 In a related manner, all forms of lamp shades, portable lights (flashlights and lamps), vehicle lights, and light reflectors (such as the ones you’d find on a bicycle) will also file for trademark

 Water Purifying and Heating Appliances